We may earn money or products from the companies and/or linked items in this post.

 For me, Beef ‘n Dumplings are the ultimate comfort food.
 My mom made the BEST Beef ‘n Dumplings I have ever had.
 I wish I had her recipe, but this was another one of those fantastic meals she made were she would just throw a little of this and a little of that in the pot.

 The beef is fork tender and it melts in your mouth.
 The dumplings are light as a cloud.
 The gravy… just delicious!

 My Beef ‘n Dumplings are not exactly like my mom made, but they are close enough that they take me back to the days when she would cook them for me.
 Comfort food at its finest!

 I don’t think my mom ever made dumplings from scratch.
-As long as I can remember, she used Bisquick.
+As long as I can remember, she used Bisquick Baking Mix.
 So, that it was I use too.
 Just add a little chopped fresh parsley and they are amazing.
 And remember, do not over mix!
 Only stir until ingredients are combined.

-The most important part is to give the stew meat enough time to cook so that it easily breaks apart with your fork.
+The most important part of this meal is to give the stew meat enough time to cook so that it easily breaks apart with your fork.
 You will need to have a good 2 – 3 hours to complete this recipe from start to finish, but, it is so worth it!

 Beef ‘n Dumplings